-The combination of faith and academic excellence is still a quality Westmont is known for today.
-One of the things that distinguish a Westmont education is our firm belief that you are not merely receptors of knowledge.
+At Westmont, we encourage you to actively engage learning, to not merely be receptors of knowledge.
 In fact, we invite, even expect, you to participate in the task of contributing to the richness and depth of this place by the giving of your ideas, talents, gifts, and service.
 Your contributions will be both within and outside of the classroom.

 This is no small task.
 It will require your very best effort.
 At times, you will need to take risks and learn from those who have different perspectives than you.
 At other times, your understanding and the tact you use to express your own views will put you in the role of educator.
-Westmont provides incredible opportunities and supportive people, but you must bring yourself to the learning process.
+Westmont provides incredible opportunities and supportive faculty, staff and students, but you must be intentional to engage the learning process.
+Also, it is wise to be intentional about how you connect your studies and interests during the academic year and summer months with internships, research, and ministries.

-The student handbook is an excellent guide to help you enter into and contribute to life at Westmont.
-You will find our chapel schedule and a listing of resources, policies, and guidelines that will help you be successful.
-Directly following my letter, you will also find the Community Life Statement and the Diversity Matters at Westmont statement.
-Each is essential for you to take special notice of since they are foundational to our community and describe the high calling and responsibility of being in this community.
-Both are required reading for anyone who takes seriously the task of being a “world class student” at Westmont.
+The Community Life Statement and the Diversity Matters at Westmont intentionally appear in the opening pages of this handbook.
+Each is foundational to our community and together describe the high calling and responsibility you bear in being a member of our community.
 As you read these two statements, I invite you to imagine how you will actively contribute to making Westmont a place that truly reflects our commitment to loving as Christ would love.